makeralchemy/add-numbers/README.md

 *addnumber.py* can be executed from the command line or as a function imported by another python program.

 ### Command Line Usage:
-    addnumber [options] IMAGEFILE

-    IMAGEFILE  filename of the source image to be numbered.
-File name is case insensitive.

-    Options:
+    usage: addnumber.py [-h] -n IMAGENUMBER [-y HEIGHTOFFSET] [-x WIDTHOFFSET] [-d] [-s] [-l] [-p NUMBERFILESPATH]
+                        imagefile

+    Image Numbering Program

+    positional arguments:
+      imagefile             name of file to be numbered

+    optional arguments:
+      -h, --help            show this help message and exit -n IMAGENUMBER, --number IMAGENUMBER
-         -n number, --number number        Number to add to image [required].
+                            number to add to the image
-                                           Numbers can be from 1 to 40.
-         -y offset, --heightoffset offset  Pixels to offset number from top edge [optional] Default is 35 pixels.
-         -x offset, --widthoffset offset   Pixels to offset number from right edge. [optional] Default is 35 pixels. [optional]
+      -y HEIGHTOFFSET, --heightoffset HEIGHTOFFSET
+                            number of pixels from the top to offset the number;
+                            default is 35
+      -x WIDTHOFFSET, --widthoffset WIDTHOFFSET
+                            number of pixels from the right to offset the number;
+                            default is 35
-         -d,        --debug                Display debugging messages [optional]
-         -s,        --silent               Do not display normal messages [optional] -p path,   --path path            Path to image files location [optional] Default is the current path.
+      -d, --debug           if specified, display debugging messages -s, --silent          if specified, do not display normal messages -l, --leading         if specified, put file number before file name -p NUMBERFILESPATH, --path NUMBERFILESPATH
+                            path to the number image files; defaults to current directory

 #### Command Line Examples
 Create a new image by adding the number 5 to *testimage.jpg*.
 The new file will be called *testimage-005.jpg* and will be stored in the same directory as *testimage.jpg*.
 Number files are in the current directory.
 Default offsets for placement of the number will be used.

     $ python addnumber.py -n 5 testimage.jpg

+Create a new image by adding the number 5 to *testimage.jpg*.
+The new file will be called *005-testimage.jpg* and will be stored in the same directory as *testimage.jpg*.
+Number files are in the current directory.
+Default offsets for placement of the number will be used.

+    $ python addnumber.py -n 5 -l testimage.jpg

 Create a new image by adding the number 8 to *testimage.jpg*.
 The new file will be called *testimage-008.jpg* and will be stored in the same directory as *testimage.jpg*.
 Number files are in the current directory.
 Default offsets for placement of the number will be used.